Apartment Mortgages Explained

 FAQs

 Yes, it is possible as long as all of the criteria and conditions are met.
-Usually one-bed apartments are larger than studios, which come with their own rules, such as minimum sizes, but are still possible to get a mortgage on, so one bedroom flats should be more eligible.
+Usually, one-bedroom apartments are larger than studios, which come with their own rules, such as minimum sizes, but they are still possible to get a mortgage on, so one-bedroom flats should be more eligible.

 Ask a quick question